Sam-Dragon/interview/jwt/jwt.md

     i.e type - type of header [jwt] <br>
         alg - algorithm used [HS256 and RS256 ].
 If alg is missing, then token is unsecured

   - payload: It contains user infromation & token related info.
-Dont put **sensative information** i.e sub: subject of the token <br>
+Dont put **sensative information** <br>
+    i.e sub: subject of the token <br>
         exp: token expiry time <br>
         iat: issued at <br>